Adsorption Performance of Modified Zeolite Granulation on Ammonia Nitrogen

 Abstract

-A nitrogen removal granular material (MZ) was prepared from modified zeolite with the addition of polyvinyl alcohol (PVA) and sodium bicarbonate (NaHCO3), and the effects of factors such as the dosage and pH on the adsorption performance of ammonia nitrogen (NH4+-N) were investigated.
-The results showed that the removal rate of NH4+-N by MZ was 94.0% under the conditions of MZ dosage of 5 g/L and initial pH of 7.
-The adsorption process of NH4+-N by MZ was in accordance with the quasi-secondary kinetic model and Freundlich adsorption isotherm model, and this process was jointly affected by liquid film diffusion and intra-particle diffusion, and the saturated adsorption amount of NH4+-N was 8.47 mg/g.
-The four common cations showed inhibitory effects on the adsorption of NH4+-N by MZ in the order of K+ > Na+ > Ca2+ > Mg2+.
-After five cycles of regeneration, the MZ could still maintain more than 80% of NH4+-N removal.
-Combined with the analytical results of material characterization, the adsorption of NH4+-N by MZ is mainly due to chemical adsorption based on ion exchange, while physical adsorption contributes less.
+A nitrogen removal granular material (MZ) was prepared from modified zeolite with the addition of polyvinyl alcohol (PVA) and sodium bicarbonate (NaHCO3).
+The effects of dosage and initial pH on the adsorption performance of ammonium nitrogen (NH4+-N) were systematically investigated.
+The results showed that the NH4+-N removal rate of MZ reached 94.0% at an MZ dosage of 5 g/L and an initial pH of 7.
+The adsorption process of NH4+-N on MZ fitted well with the pseudo-second-order kinetic model and Freundlich adsorption isotherm model.
+The adsorption was jointly controlled by liquid film diffusion and intraparticle diffusion, with a saturated adsorption capacity of 8.47 mg/g for NH4+-N. Four common coexisting cations exhibited inhibitory effects on NH4+-N adsorption by MZ, following the order of K+ > Na+ > Ca2+ > Mg2+ After five regeneration cycles, MZ still retained an NH4+-N removal efficiency of over 80%.
+Combined with material characterization results, the adsorption of NH4+-N on MZ was predominantly governed by chemical adsorption via ion exchange, while physical adsorption played a secondary role.

 -